-- A corporation will be considered a personal holding company if both the Income Test and the Stock Ownership Test are met.
+A corporation will be considered a personal holding company if it meets both the Income Test and the Stock Ownership Test.

-- The Stock Ownership Test states that at any time during the last half of the tax year, more than 50% in value of the corporation's outstanding stock is owned, directly or indirectly, by 5 or fewer individuals.
+- The Stock Ownership Test states that at any time during the last half of the tax year, 5 or fewer individuals must directly or indirectly own more than 50% in value of the corporation's outstanding stock.

-Refer to the Instructions for Schedule PH (Form 1120) (PDF) for more information and a list of exceptions.
+Refer to the Instructions for Schedule PH (Form 1120) (.pdf), U.S. Personal Holding Company (PHC) Tax, for more information and a list of exceptions.

 A personal service corporation: